triquetrx/nova-setup-webapp/README.md

 ### Database used in the project

--> FireBase as the database is onto firebase
+-> FireBase is the database used <br/>
--> Install the database using "npm install --save firebase"
+-> Install it using "npm install --save firebase"